X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Introduction

-In the current work, we investigate how modified Tolman Oppenheimer Volkoff (TOV) system of equations (in the presence of magnetic field)~\cite{PhysRev.55.364,PhysRev.55.374} affects the axion`s energy spectrum and axion-photon flux at an axion mass in meV range by assuming mass $M_{NS} \sim 1.4M_{\odot}$ of the non-rotating NSs.
-Initially, we solved the modified TOV system of equations by employing three different EoSs and considering the distance-dependent magnetic field expression to build the profiles.
-We modify the NSCool code by incorporating the N-N Bremsstrahlung process and the Cooper-pair-breaking formation process (PBF) to determine the axion emission rate inside the core of NSs.
-In particular, our fiducial analysis includes three different NSs, namely PSR B0531+21~\cite{O'Dea_2014, refId0}, PSR J0538+2817~\cite{Xu_2021,Ng_2007} and one Magnificient seven (M7) star, RXJ 1856.5-3754~\cite{Mignani_2013,10.1111/j.1365-2966.2011.19302.x}.
-Furthermore, we investigate the influence of the strong magnetic field on the fundamental observables, such as the axion-photon flux and energy spectrum of axions.
-We also compare our computed axion-photon flux with archival available data from PN+MOS+Chandra~\cite{Dessert_2020,Buschmann:2019pfp} while taking into account axion-photon coupling in the magnetosphere of NSs.
-We also obtained the axion mass bounds from the three mentioned EoSs and compared the calculated bounds with those already existing in the literature.
+Furthermore, we investigate the influence of the strong magnetic field on the fundamental observables, such as the axion-converted-photon flux and energy spectrum of axions.
+We also compare our computed axion-converted-photon flux with archival available data from PN+MOS+Chandra~\cite{Dessert_2020,Buschmann:2019pfp} by taking axion-photon coupling in the magnetosphere of NSs.
+We also obtained the axion mass bounds from the three mentioned EoSs and compared them with the existing bounds in the literature.
 The paper is organized as follows.
 In Section~\ref{intro}, we begin with a brief Introduction.
-In Section~\ref{form}, we describe the modified TOV system of equations, Equation of states, Neutron star cooling, and the axion emission rates by Cooper-Breaking and formation and Bremsstrahlung process in the core of NSs.
-In Section~\ref{result}, we explore the impact of magnetic fields on various observables, such as the energy spectrum of axions and axion-photon flux for different NSs at axion mass in the meV range for three different EoSs.
+In Section~\ref{form}, we describe the modified TOV system of equations, Equation of states, Neutron star cooling, and the axion emission rates by Cooper-Breaking and formation and Bremsstrahlung process in the core of NSs, Energy Spectrum of Axions, Conversion Probability and Axion-converted-Photon Flux.
+In Section~\ref{result}, we explore the impact of magnetic fields on various observables, such as the energy spectrum of axions and axion-converted-photon flux for different NSs at axion mass in the meV range for three different EoSs.
 Finally, Section~\ref{conc} summarizes and concludes the work.